rylarson/tao-chef-talk/index.md

    * Packer templates are just JSON files that describe what packer should do with the ISO
       * They are platform dependent (i.e. Kickstarter and Preseed files)

+## What about the failed solutions?

+Note:
+   * More than anything, Chef provides a framework for environment automation.
+   * Before we had problems because of the mix of language choice, other technologies, and design.
+   * When everybody is using the same framework, it makes things much easier to share
+   * Chef solves a lot of common problems for us too, like package and dependency management.
+   * There is great incentive for people not to roll their own since Chef gives us so many things for free from the community site.

 --page-break--

 ## All together now